Translate

 Friday, January 23, 2026

-Finished: My Friends by Fredrik Bachman.
-It took me a bit to warm up to this book, but when I did, I couldn't put it down, and as usual with Fredrik Bachman's books, I fell in love with every single imperfect character.
+Finished: My Friends by Fredrik Backman.
+It took me a bit to warm up to this book, but when I did, I couldn't put it down, and as usual with Fredrik Backman's books, I fell in love with every single imperfect character.
 He has a way of making you feel exactly what that character must be feeling and rooting for them.
 They all have their flaws, and do things that are questionable, but never with malice in their hearts and never anything to hurt someone.
 In this story, the friends are 14 year olds, each with a troubled home life, either physically or mentally.
 They are often bullied at school and feel like they have only each other to rely on.
 Every day they meet down on a pier in their fishing town and talk, and joke, and dream and goof around with each other.
 Ted, Joar, Kimkim and Ali.
 Every day as it gets to be dusk and time to go home, as they get to the parting point in their neighborhoods, each one shouts "Tomorrow!".
 It's their way of saying goodbye and their promise to each other that they will always be there the next day.
 Kimkim is the artist of the group and has a notebook full of drawings.
 When Joar sees an article for an art contest with prize money in the newspaper, he insists that Kimkim draw something and enter it in the contest.
 He just knows that he'll win.
 Kimkim doesn't have the confidence in himself that his friends do, and certainly not the support of his parents at home who just want him to excel and be "normal".
 As the deadline approaches, Kimkim finally draws a picture of the long pier that is their sanctuary, with the huge ocean all around it.
 He calls it "The One of the Sea".
 However, it's really the one about his friends, because if you look very closely, you'll see three tiny figures sitting on the pier.

 Twenty-five years later, the painting has become one of the most famous in the world and Kimkim is a renowned artist.
 In another city, several train rides away, Louisa is a child who has grown up in the foster care system.
 She has just turned eighteen, and is an aspiring artist.
 Of course, her favorite painting is "The One of the Sea".
 When she sees that it is to be auctioned off at a high end auction, she makes her way there and ends up on a journey she never dreamed she could have.
 Honestly, the story is heartwarming and heartbreaking at the same time.
 Every single person she meets along the way gets her closer to each one of the old friends, whether in the flesh or in spirit, and by the end of her journey she is literally and figuratively one of them.
 She's finally got a family to belong to.
 Just such a good, good book!!